-Extended chords are one of the hallmarks of jazz piano and create the rich sounds and sororities played by the masters of jazz piano!
-The first area you need to understand the concept of extended chord voicings.
-This should then start to make sense why the scales are important!
+Extended chords are one of the hallmarks of jazz and create the rich sounds and sororities played by the jazz piano masters.
+The first area that we need to understand the concept of 9ths, 11ths, and 13ths and how these tones are derived from the major scale.

-When learning new chord voicings.
-It’s very important to memorise the scale degree at the top of voicing, for example… the top note of the So What Voicing is the 5th, and so on a jazz standard, whenever you come across a minor chord (in any key) with the 5th in the melody, the So What Voicing will sound great!
+When learning new chord voicings it’s important to memorise the scale degree at the top of voicing.
+For example, the top note of the So What Voicing is the 5th, and so when playing from lead sheets, whenever we come across a minor chord (in any key) with the 5th in the melody, the So What Voicing will sound great.

 The Kenny Barron Voicing has the 11th on the top so this is a great minor voicing when the 11th is in the melody.

-In all of these lessons I demonstrate identifying the scale degree of the melody note – always try to do this with any tune you are learning.
+In all lessons in this course we identify the scale degree of the melody note in order to choose the most suitable voicings – always try to do this with any tune you are learning.

-You should always practice in context of actual jazz standards .
-The jazz standards are the vehicle you use to apply the theory, and so when you see and apply chords and voicings in context of a jazz standard, they will make much more sense and you will retain the information much better than just from theory drills.
+We should always practice and apply the theory in context of jazz standards.
+The jazz standards are the vehicle that we use to understand the theory and when we apply chords and voicings in context of a jazz standard we retain the information much better than from theory drills and exercises.

 Extended chords create a richer and more complex sound than triads and 7th chords and are used to create more interesting progressions.

 Introduced by the pianist Bill Evans, the 'So What' chord is a minor 11th voicing that sounds great over minor chords with the 5th in the melody.

 The Herbie Hancock voicing is a rich-sounding, two-handed minor 11th chord.
 A perfect choice when the 9th is in the melody over minor chords.

 The Kenny Barron voicing is an minor 11th chord voicing built from 5th intervals.
 The voicing is names after acclaimed jazz pianist Kenny Barron.